-- Ungentlemanly conduct towards a person (1) with words or signs, (2) with violence Maximum amount: (1) EUR 300 (2) disqualification - Receiving outside assistance, except, where authorised: Disqualification - Cutting the course From 10 seconds time penalty to disqualification, at the FIM Referee's discretion - Absence or arriving late at the riders' briefing EUR 50 - Absence or arriving late at the Prize-Giving Ceremony EUR 220 - Absence or arriving late at the press conference EUR 200 - Absence of motorcycles or late arrival at preliminary machine examination EUR 200 - Exceeding noise level during the event 1st offence: 20 seconds 2nd offence: disqualification
+Maximam amount. - Ungentlemanly conduct towards a person (1) EUR 300 (1) with words or signs, (2) with violence (2) disqualification

+Receiving outside assistance, except,

+where authorised:

+Disqualification

+Cutting the course From 5 seconds time penalty to disqualification, at the FIM Referee's discretion

+- Absence or arriving late at the riders' briefing EUR 50.-

+Absence or arriving late at the

+Prize-Giving Ceremony

+EUR 220.-

+- Absence or arriving late at the press conference EUR 200.-

+- Absence of motorcycles or late arrival at preliminary machine examination EUR 200.-

+- Exceeding noise level during the event 1st offence: 20 seconds 2nd offence: disqualification

-The following fines shall be applied by the FIM Referee, upon proposal of the FIM Race Director or from the clerk of the Course and must be paid directly to an FIM Official.
+The following fines shall be applied by the FIM Referee, upon proposal of the FIM Championship Manager or from the clerk of the Course and must be paid directly to an FIM Official.
 They will be donated by the FIM to a charitable cause.

-All other infringements to the Rules will be penalised according to the FIM Disciplinary and Arbitration Code.
+All other infringements to the Rules will be penalised according to the FIM Disciplinary and Arbitration Code (Art.
+3.1.3).
 Riders are responsible for their mechanics.